 Palaeolandscape implication: A peat layer, on top of aquatic marine sands, at the EW location was dated to around 175 BC.
-Jelgersma et al., 1970, and Zagwijn, 1986, supposed that the marine sands below the peat layer form part of the Oer-IJ tidal deposits.
-This was one of the arguments on to locate – wrongly – the mouth of the estuary between Castricum and Egmond.
+Jelgersma et al. (1970) and Zagwijn (1986) supposed that the marine sands below the peat layer form part of the Oer-IJ tidal deposits.
+This was one of the arguments to locate – wrongly – the mouth of the estuary between Castricum and Egmond.
 In the Older Dune sands above the depression, three peaty layers were dated to between 325 and 950 AD.

-<h1>Location Middensluiseiland (ME)
+<h1>Location: Middensluiseiland (ME)

-Table A3.4a: 14C dates of the Hollandia trench survey Middensluiseiland (ME).
-Reference: Vos et al., 2008.
+Table A3.4a.
+14C dates of the Hollandia trench survey Middensluiseiland (ME) (Vos et al., 2008)